drduh/macOS-Security-and-Privacy-Guide/README.md

 Homebrew uses SSL/TLS to talk with github and verifies checksums of downloaded packages, so it's [fairly secure](https://github.com/Homebrew/homebrew/issues/18036).

-Or, just download, compile and install software directly from their respective open source repositories.
+Alternatively, you could download, compile and install software directly from their respective open source repositories.

+Remember to periodically run `brew update` and `brew upgrade` to install homebrewed software updates.

 ## DNS
 Here are a few ways to improve your security and privacy with DNS.